TedHusted/awake/awake.md/awake.md

 * Capture every thought, task, or idea into a trusted system.
 * Use mindfulness to avoid becoming overwhelmed.

 	“When we can link everyday activities to our personal mission, we can do more with less stress.
-If we get everything out of our heads, and into a task management system, we free our minds to focus on what really matters.”
+If we get everything out of our heads and into a task management system, we free our minds to focus on what really matters.”

 * Covey: Provides the “why” – the principles and vision that drive purpose.
 * Allen: Offers the “how” – the actionable system for managing life’s complexities.